DlopezS98/RailsToDoApp/README.md

 # Add React components & Typescript into rails application
-Make sure thta you already have the webpacker package installed
+Make sure that you already have the webpacker package installed
 ```console
 rails webpacker:install
 ```